Georgetown University: Greek life

-Events
+Traditions

 Annual events on campus celebrate Georgetown traditions, culture, alumni, sports, and politics.
 In late April, Georgetown University celebrates Georgetown Day.
-Besides the full-day carnival, the day rewards the best professor of the year with the Dorothy Brown Award, as voted by students.
-Halloween is celebrated with public viewings of alumnus William Peter Blatty's film The Exorcist, which takes place in the neighborhood surrounding the university.

 Homecoming coincides with a home football game, and festivities such as tailgating and a formal dance are sponsored by the Alumni Association to draw past graduates back to campus.
 The largest planned sports related celebration is the first basketball practice of the season.
 Dubbed Midnight Madness, this event introduces the men's and women's basketball teams shortly after midnight on the first day the teams are allowed by NCAA rules to formally practice together.
 The festivities include a dunk contest, a 3-point contest, a scrimmage, and a musical act.

-Georgetown University hosts notable speakers each year, largely because of the success of the Georgetown Lecture Fund and the Office of Communications.
-These are frequently important heads of state who visit Georgetown while in the capital, as well as scholars, authors, U.S. politicians, global business leaders, and religious figures.
-Many prominent alumni are known to frequent the main campus.
-The Office of the President hosts numerous symposia on religious topics, such as Nostra aetate, Pacem in terris, and the Building Bridges Seminar.